abhilak/javascript-compiler/README.md

         - protected
         - public
         - super
-    - RegEx are not supported as of yet.
+    - RegEx are not supported.
-    - Ternary operator is not supported as well.
+    - Ternary operator is not supported.
 - The target architecture is SPIM.
 - The implementation language is python.